Information about the Rila Monastery.

 How to get to Rila Monastery:

-From Sofia take the A3 highway towards Grecia and halfway out of the highway (there is a sign on the highway itself that announces the detour to the Monastery).
+The Rila Monastery tour from Sofia is one of the most requested by travelers.
+If you go by rental car: from Sofia take the A3 motorway towards Grecia and halfway out of the motorway (there is a sign on the highway itself that announces the detour to the Monastery).
 Then continue the regional road passing through the towns of Rila and Pastra until reaching the Monastery.
 The last section is a mountain road but, thanks to tourism, it is well paved, unlike other county roads in the country… If you go by rental car we recommend you read our article on “Traveling by car in Bulgaria“.

 Other information of interest about the Rila Monastery: